Master of Arts in Theology – Bioethics with NCBC Certification

 Bioethics Concentration with NCBC Certification Overview

-Holy Apostles and the National Catholic Bioethics Center (NCBC) are collaborating to provide a unique, affordable educational opportunity for professionals and students interested in receiving general or specialized training in the growing field of Catholic bioethics.
+Holy Apostles College and Seminary and the National Catholic Bioethics Center (NCBC) are collaborating to provide a unique, affordable educational opportunity for professionals and students interested in receiving general or specialized training in the growing field of Catholic bioethics.
 The Master of Arts in Theology (M.A.
 Theology) concentration in Bioethics with NCBC Certification courses are available 100% online.
 In addition to the courses, the NCBC certification requires attendance at two in-person seminars held in the U.S. The dates, times and locations of the seminars are set by the NCBC.

 One result of this effort is a one-year sequence of graduate-level courses in bioethics available through NCBC.
 Qualified students pursuing Certification in Health Care Ethics with the NCBC may receive 9 graduate-level college credits through the NCBC learning management system for the coursework completed leading to certification.